dsubject/my-gatsby-portfolio/src/markdown-pages/nft-journey.md

 However, NFTs can be very volatile.
 In the same way that humans set value to art, an NFT's worth is primarily set by the market and demand.
 Some projects excel, and some are duds.

 <a href="https://opensea.io/collection/world-of-women-nft" target="_blank">World of Women</a> is an example of a great NFT success story.
-With a floor price of 9.35 ETH (roughly 37,203 CAD), it is a solid example of a project that took off and increased in value over time, largely due to a strong community of supporters and the value it brought to representing women in the NFT space.
+With a floor price of 9.35 ETH (roughly 37 203 CAD), it is a solid example of a project that took off and increased in value over time, largely due to a strong community of supporters and the value it brought to representing women in the NFT space.

 After 50 hours of research, I purchased my first NFT in January 2022 from a project called <a href="https://opensea.io/collection/encryptas-1" target="_blank">Encryptas</a>.
 I chose this project because I liked what it stood for: empowering women in tech and promoting body positivity.
 They also donate to organizations such as the Malala Fund.

 ![Blue Encrypta NFT](./Optimized-Encryptas.png "My first ever NFT, Encryptas #3713")

-Soon after, I joined <a href="https://www.fameladysquad.com/" target="_blank">Fame Ladies Squad</a> — the most excepting group of people I have encountered in the NFT space and probably on the internet.
+Soon after, I joined <a href="https://www.fameladysquad.com/" target="_blank">Fame Ladies Squad</a> — the most accepting group of people I have encountered in the NFT space and probably on the internet.
 Their community is so fun and welcoming, and I've already made so many friends since joining.
 They have an interesting history too: their project was originally launched in July 2021 as the "first generative female avatar NFT project."
 However, in August members of the community discovered that the founders were actually men posing as women.
 The project was then handed over to key members of the community and relaunched.

 In terms of beautiful artwork, my favourite piece to date has been one collected from a project called <a href="https://www.metaangelsnft.com/" target="_blank">Meta Angels</a>.
 The community itself is founded on generosity, kindness, and accessibility.